-Obtained a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Obtained related paid salaries and personnel files and agreed to authorized salaries/pay rates in the personnel files noting no exceptions.
+Obtained a listing of employees and officials employed during the fiscal period and managements representation that the listing is complete.
+Obtained related paid salaries and personnel files and agreed to authorized salaries/pay rates in the personnel files, noting no exceptions.

 - B. Randomly select one pay period during the fiscal period.
 For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - i.
-Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory); - Observed selected employees or officials documented daily attendance, noting no exceptions. - ii.
-Observe whether supervisors approved the attendance and leave of the selected employees or officials;

-Observed that 2 out of the 5 employees selected for testing did not have documented supervisor approval for attendance and leave.

-- iii.
-Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - Observed any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records, noting no exceptions. - iv.
-Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file. - Observed the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file, noting no exceptions. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
+Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory); - No exceptions were found as a result of this procedure. - ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials; - Observed that for 5 out of the 5 employees selected for testing, there were no written documentation existing noting supervisor approval of attendance and leave. - iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and - No exceptions were found as a result of this procedure. - iv.
+Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file. - No exceptions were found as a result of this procedure. - C. Obtain a listing of those employees or officials that received termination payments during the fiscal period and management's representation that the list is complete.
 Randomly select two employees or officials and obtain related documentation of the hours and pay rates used in management's termination payment calculations and the entity's policy on termination payments.
-Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy. - Obtained a listing of employees or officials that received termination payments during the fiscal period and management's representation that the listing is complete.
-No exceptions noted regarding the procedures performed above. - D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines. - Obtained management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and worker's compensation premiums have been paid, and associated forms have been filed, by required deadlines.
+Agree the hours to the employee's or official's cumulative leave records, agree the pay rates to the employee's or official's authorized pay rates in the employee's or official's personnel files, and agree the termination payment to entity policy. - There were no termination payments made during the fiscal period. - D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines. - No exceptions were found as a result of this procedure.